TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 * * *

 Having participated in sessions at all three schools, we came to two conclusions.
 The first is that there surely is no better way to get a sense of Tuscany, one of the most beautiful areas of Italy and richest in artistic and crafts heritage, than to immerse oneself in its culinary traditions.
-At the schools we attended you can almost “taste” the countryside—and meet some of the people who have maintained its traditional ways of growing and preparing food.
+At the schools we attended you can almost “taste” the countryside — and meet some of the people who have maintained its traditional ways of growing and preparing food.

 The second is that this brief immersion in the Tuscan experience is likely to have lasting effects.
 We came home with our bags packed with the olive oil from Capezzana and aged cheese from the Central Market in Florence to combine with fresh vegetables from our garden.
 (And of course with recipes for our favorite dishes.)
-When the supply runs out—and it all too quickly will—we’ll find a way to replace it.
+When the supply runs out — and it all too quickly will — we’ll find a way to replace it.

-Tuscan Cooking Schools
+Tuscan Cooking Schools and Restaurants

 Organic Tuscany is an Italian cooking school that offers week-long "farm to table" organic cooking courses.
 The program includes visits to local organic farms, cooking classes using organic ingredients, olive oil and wine tastings and tours of Siena, Florence and San Gimignano.
 See their website for costs.

-La Bottega del 30 is a Michelin star rated restaurant, once a fabulous cooking school, and still well worth visiting for a great meal.
+La Bottega del 30 is a Michelin star rated restaurant, once a fabulous cooking school, and well worth visiting for a great meal.

 DR, CLAY HUBBS founded, published, and edited Transitions Abroad Publishing, Inc. for 30 years.